-In the mapping example shown in Figure 12 on page 24 and Figure 13, the FlashCopy logical drive named DataVol-1 is made available to the backup server host group.
+In the mapping example shown in Figure 12 on page 25 and Figure 13 on page 25, the FlashCopy logical drive named DataVol-1 is made available to the backup server host group.
 This enables the backup server to access and mount the drive as part of its own file system.
 It also allows a local backup to be performed by the backup application software.